 Anthocyanins

-These are a happy family of red purplish pigments, can be obtained from many fruits and vegetables like our Amaize® red obtained from purple corn, or purple carrot juice concentrate, which is part of our Vegebrite® line of coloring foods.
+These are a happy family of red purplish pigments, can be obtained from many fruits and vegetables like our Amaize® red obtained from purple corn, or purple carrot juice concentrate, which is part of our Vegebrite® line of colouring foods.
 You can use these for bright reds and pinks in low ph applications like beverages and confections.
 However, they will shift hues as the pH gets more neutral.

 Other options that can be used are lycopene or other carotenoids suspensions which lean more towards the orangey or maroon range.

-While innovating the perfect match to carmine’s stability and versatility is still the holy grail of the natural colors industry, we are fervent believers in providing a diverse selection of natural options that allow for the design of brilliant and exciting food experiences for the greatest diversity of end consumers.
+While innovating the perfect match to carmine’s stability and versatility is still the holy grail of the natural colours industry, we are fervent believers in providing a diverse selection of natural options that allow for the design of brilliant and exciting food experiences for the greatest diversity of end consumers.

 Looking to add red or magenta shades to your next application?
 Whether you’re looking to try carmine or an alternative – you can request a sample or contact us to get started on a project.